 In December 2021 we consulted on the proposed design for Phase 2a of the new homes and public squares for Ebury SW1.
 We invited the Ebury Bridge Estate residents, neighbours and stakeholders to view the exhibition and provide views.

-The consultation boards can be viewed here and you can provide your feedback using these details.
+The consultation boards can be viewed here.

 In March 2020 we began consulting on final designs of new homes and public spaces planned for Ebury SW1.
 We again invited estate residents, neighbours, amenity groups and other stakeholders to view an exhibition and provide views.